Australian Open qualifying begins despite poor air quality - WHIZ News

 “Both players are feeling the smoke so we are going to stop the match at this point,” the umpire said.

+Jakupovic said it was “not fair” that officials asked players to take the court in those conditions.

+“It’s not healthy for us,” the Slovenian player said.
+“I was surprised, I thought we would not be playing today but we don’t have much choice.”

-Former Wimbledon semifinalist Eugenie Bouchard needed some medical assistance during her first qualifying match before beating You Xiaodi 4-6, 7-6 (4), 6-1.
+Former Wimbledon finalist Eugenie Bouchard needed some medical assistance during her first qualifying match before beating You Xiaodi 4-6, 7-6 (4), 6-1.
+Bouchard called multiple medical timeouts in the oppressive conditions.

+You also asked for medical assistance from the trainer and began serving underarm on occasions in the third set.

+Bouchard said she would train indoors on Wednesday because it wasn’t “worth going outside” following her three-hour match.

+“I felt like it was tough to breathe and a bit nauseous,” the Canadian said.
+“I felt like the conditions got worse as the match went on … but I was out there for a long time.

+“As an athlete we want to be very careful, our physical health is one of the most important things.
+It’s not ideal to play in these conditions.
+Just like the heat rule, there should be an air quality rule.”

-Organizers said further decisions on match scheduling would be made using onsite data and in close consultation with its medical team, the Bureau of Meteorology, and scientists from the Environmental Protection Agency in Victoria state.
+Organizers said decisions on match scheduling were made using onsite data and in close consultation with its medical team, the Bureau of Meteorology, and scientists from the Environmental Protection Agency in Victoria state.

 Melbourne started the day with hazardous air pollution as smoke from wildfires in Victoria’s east and in southern New South Wales state drifted through.